 Install anti-virus software

 Do not use free anti-virus software for business purposes.
 It comes with no guarantee and is seldom or never updated to catch the latest viruses and malware.
-Have your business IT support service install the best enterprise antivirus software available.
-Ensure that it automatically updates to prevent your business being attacked by the latest threats.
+Have your business IT support service to install the best enterprise antivirus software available.
+Ensure that it automatically updates to prevent your business from being attacked by the latest threats.

 Make sure you have a secure internet connection